ArunAnnaldas/mas_vector_semantic_memory_9/README.md

+This project implements a multi-agent AI system that collaborates through shared semantic memory.
+Each agent has a specific role — Planner, Developer, and Critic — and they work together to break down, implement, and review tasks.

 # 🤖 Multi-Agent Workflow with Semantic Memory (LangChain + OpenAI + FAISS)

 This project implements a **multi-agent AI system** that collaborates through shared semantic memory.
 Each agent has a specific role — Planner, Developer, and Critic — and they work together to break down, implement, and review tasks.